NatashaHull/HackUnderflow/README.md

 #Hack Underflow

 ##App
-This application is a clone of Stack Overflow.
+This application is a clone of Stack Overflow (which I created in under two weeks).
 However, it is designed differently, and will be a one page application.
 Below is basic overview of the features of this site:

 * [Users](https://github.com/NatashaHull/HackUndderflow#users)
 * [Questions](https://github.com/NatashaHull/HackUndderflow#questions)